felmiran/epi_seg/README.md

 Openslide is used for handling of NDP images and annotations.
 These can be downloaded in https://openslide.org/download/.
 This project uses the 64-bit windows binary from 2017-11-22.
 Add bin to path and you are done.
+NOTE: apparently there was a dependency issue between an openslide and a cv2 dll file.
+I do not remember how I fixed it, but the openslide package in this project works.

 Common error: https://github.com/openslide/openslide-python/issues/23